 Delia Warmington, MBACP.
-Adults, Children and Adolescents.
+Adults, Children and Adolescents

 We all struggle from time to time and there are many reasons to seek help from a counsellor.
 It can be long term problems that have been there all your life, a current crisis or maybe even a feeling that you want to change something but you're not sure what.
-Whatever you want to bring to sessions will be handled in a confidential, non-judgemental way and I aim to provide a safe and warm space in which you can explore your feelings and find a way forward.
+Whatever you want to bring to sessions will be handled in a confidential, non-judgemental way and I aim to provide a safe and calm space in which you can explore your feelings and find a way forward.

-I am trained as an humanistic integrative counsellor, an approach which recognises that there are significant connections between all approaches to counselling.
-It accepts that different clients have different needs and believes that no one single method is sufficient.
+I trained as an humanistic integrative counsellor, an approach which recognises that there are significant connections between all approaches to counselling.
+It accepts that different clients have different needs and believes that no single method is sufficient.
 The approaches that I draw on are the Person-centred approach, Gestalt and Transactional Analysis, and I am also trained in CBT.